General Logistics Systems Czech Republic, s.r.o.

-ExpressParcel: Delivery of urgent parcels at the required time, by noon the other day after pick-up at the latest.
+ExpressParcel: Delivery of urgent parcels at the required day, by noon the other day after pick-up at the latest.
 Only available in certain towns; a list of these towns is available on the GLS website.
-In the event of a delay for reasons attributable to the service provider, the transport charge and twice the surcharge charged for the service shall be credited to the Client as fi xed-amount compensation.
+In the event of a delay for reasons attributable to the service provider, the transport charge and twice the surcharge charged for the service shall be credited to the Client as fixed-amount compensation.

 BusinessSmallParcel and ExpressSmallParcel: Special handling for parcels under 3 kg: separate sorting, carriage in special GLS bags, simple procedure for designating consignments as “small parcels” using a GLS template.

 CashService: Cash-on-delivery – The settlement and bank-transfer of the cash taken upon delivery performs automatically at least twice a week; a surcharge for the service includes the cost of the bank transfer in the particular country.
 A service fee is also charged in the event of an unsuccessful attempt to deliver the parcel.
-In the case of an export parcel, with the exception of Slovakia, the Client has to have a domestic currency account (a HUF account kept in Hungary, a RON account kept in Romania, a EUR account kept in Slovenia and an HRK account in Croatia) in order to be able to use the service in these respective countries.
+In the case of an export parcel, with the exception of Slovakia, the Client must have a domestic currency account (a HUF account kept in Hungary, a RON account kept in Romania, a EUR account kept in Slovenia and a HRK account in Croatia) in order to be allowed to use the service in these respective countries.

 ExchangeService: Parcel exchange – GLS picks up an exchange parcel at the delivery of parcels for which the service has been ordered.

-AddOnInsuranceService: In addition to the automatically provided insurance coverage, additional fl at-fee insurance can be ordered for any parcel type.
-The fee for the additional insurance is the subject to an individual agreement.
+AddOnInsuranceService: In addition to the automatically provided insurance coverage, additional flat-fee insurance can be ordered for any parcel.
+The fee for the additional insurance is subject to individual agreement.

 ThinkGreenService: This is a service of CO2 neutral transportation.
-By ordering this service, the Sender contributes to projects of greenery planting which compensates CO2 emissions caused by the transportation of the given parcel.
+By ordering this service, the Sender contributes to projects of greenery planting that compensates CO2 emissions caused by the transportation of the given parcel.